Moreese Bickham: Negotiations, sentence reduction and release

 In August 1994, New York corporate lawyer Michael Alcamo accepted Bickham's case pro bono.
 Working with 35-year-old trial transcripts and newspaper clippings, Alcamo investigated the circumstances of the conviction.
 He began to present the case to Louisiana authorities that Bickham had been wrongfully convicted.

 Alcamo pointed out that the deputies contradicted themselves in their own testimony.
 If Bickham had been violent or dangerous at 11 p.m., at Buck's Place, the two deputies would have arrested Bickham at that time.
-Instead, the deputies arrested Florence Spencer, Bickham's companion.
+Instead, the deputies arrested Florence Spencer, Bickham's companion, and then drove her home.
 Alcamo presented the conclusion that there was no reasonable basis for Galloway and Gill to have gone to Bickham's home later, at 2:10 am, and that they had no grounds to arrest him.
-Alcamo said that it could be further inferred that the two men meant to do Bickham harm.
-Alcamo argued that Bickham had either acted in self-defense or was guilty of manslaughter at worst, which would've carried a maximum sentence of 21 years on each count.
+Alcamo said that it could be further inferred that the two men meant to harm Bickham.
+Alcamo argued that Bickham had either acted in self-defense or, at worst, was guilty of manslaughter, which would've carried a maximum sentence of 21 years on each count.
 With reductions for good behavior, this meant that Bickham should've served no more than 21 years in prison for killing the two deputies.

 As a secondary position, Alcamo sought a commutation of Bickham's sentence from life without parole to 75 years.
 Because local sentiment made a full pardon out of the question, Alcamo took the position that Bickham's sentence should be commuted, or reduced, to a specific term of 75 years.
 If this were successful, it could then be possible to seek a parole date or a specific release date based on Louisiana's "good time statute", (RS 15:571.3.1).
 This law allowed a sentence to be reduced by one day for each day served on good behavior.